Gaining Work Experience Through Berklee Valencia’s Internship Program

 At the center of the picture is graduate student Renjin Zhao, who interns at MAC Presents, a music sponsorship and experiential agency based in New York.
 Photo by Tato Baeza.

 Each year, about 20 percent of the graduate student body at Berklee’s campus in Valencia, Spain, chooses to do an internship in their fourth semester.
-Most of these work opportunities are arranged by the International Career Center (ICC), which also provides students with expert guidance, cutting-edge resources, and professional development experiences throughout the academic year.
+Most of these opportunities are arranged by the International Career Center (ICC), which also provides students with expert guidance, cutting-edge resources, and professional development experiences throughout the academic year.

 Working and Learning